LogtalkDotOrg/logtalk3/manuals/sources/userman/messages.rst

 as Smalltalk.
 Therefore, the terms *predicate* and *method* are often used interchangeably when referring to predicates defined inside objects and categories.
-A message must always match a predicate within the scope of the sender object.
+A message must always match a predicate within the scope of the *sender* object.

 Note that message sending is only the same as calling an object's predicate if the object does not inherit (or import) predicate definitions from other objects (or categories).
-Otherwise, the predicate definition that will be executed may depend on the relations between the object and with its imported categories (if any) and its ancestor objects.
+Otherwise, the predicate definition that will be executed may depend on the relations between the object and with its imported categories and its ancestor objects (if any).
 See the :ref:`inheritance_inheritance` section for details.

 When a message corresponds to a meta-predicate, the meta-arguments will